UKHomeOffice/dq-count-extractor/README.md

 The following inputs can be set in the job.yaml to be accessed in the python script as environment variables.

-* START_DATE - Start date in dd/mm/yyyy format of the ingest that we want the script to target
+* START_DATE - Start date in yyyy/mm/dd or yyyy-mm-dd format of the ingest that we want the script to target

-* END_DATE - End date in dd/mm/yyyy format of the ingest that we want the script to target
+* END_DATE - End date in yyyy/mm/dd or yyyy-mm-dd format of the ingest that we want the script to target

 * POOL_SIZE - Holds the pool size setting for the script, by default set to 8 in the job.yaml file.
 This can be increased for quicker processing if targeting a wider date range